 Features and graphics

-In ArcGIS Runtime, features and graphics represent real-world objects on a map or scene.
+Features and graphics represent real-world objects on a map or scene.
 Every feature and graphic has a geometry representing its shape and location and may have attributes that further describe the represented object.
 For example, you could use polygon features to represent land parcels and include attributes about each one such as parcel ID or owner.
 You could use point graphics to represent vehicle locations, including the vehicle's speed and fuel level.

 Features and graphics both have geometry and attributes, defined by the